Read Full Report Asalaamu Alaikum!

-Two hours and thirty minutes later, I was walking through the hall that led to passport checks and airport security that all transit passengers were required to go through.
+Two hours and thirty minutes later, I was in Istanbul, Turkey, walking through the hall that led to passport checks and airport security that all transit passengers were required to go through.
 Anyone with a United States Passport and heading back to the United States was asked to go through three passport checks and asked to answer a set of questions before they were allowed to go through airport security and finally where the mall, food court, and gates were.
 During this time, I could tell that a lot of the American passengers were angry.

 I overheard an older couple complaining as they stood behind me in line.

 “This is ridiculous!”
 The woman told her husband.